-For more information, see Use RAM to manage ApsaraDB for RDS permissions.
+For more information, see Use RAM to manage ApsaraDB RDS permissions.

-- If my RDS instance resides in a VPC, how many private IP addresses does it occupy?
+- If my RDS instance resides in a VPC, how many private IP addresses does it have?

-The number of private IP addresses that your RDS instance occupies can vary based on the selected database engine and RDS edition.
+The number of private IP addresses that your RDS instance has varies based on the database engine and RDS edition that are used.

-- MySQL 5.7 and 8.0 on RDS High-availability Edition (with standard or enhanced SSDs): 3
+- MySQL 5.7 and 8.0 on RDS High-availability Edition with standard SSDs or ESSDs: 3

-- MySQL 5.7 and 8.0 on RDS Enterprise Edition (with standard or enhanced SSDs): 1
+- MySQL 5.7 and 8.0 on RDS Enterprise Edition with standard SSDs or ESSDs: 1